khunsafatima/ash-tree-health-segmentation-unet-resnet50/README.md

 To perform segmentation on new images: `python code/segment_image.py [Path to image]`

-## Dataset
-The model was trained using a mixed dataset including images from public sources and local authority datasets which cannot be redistributed due to licensing restrictions.
-I am releasing RGB images and corresponding labelled masks which I captured personally, using a DSLR camera, from Priudhoe Rioverside Country Park, UK.
-The labelled were created using Trimble eCognition Developer (v9) with Object-Based Image Analysis (OBIA).

 ## Results
 Highlight the performance of the model.
 Include metrics like accuracy, IoU (Intersection over Union), etc. You can also add images showing segmentation results.